Become a client

 Seeing the dust under the carpet!

-Perhaps you had the chance to travel this summer and marvel at historical ruins that suggest a particular strength in the constructions of the past?
+Perhaps you had the chance to travel and marvel at historical ruins that suggest a particular strength in the constructions of the past?
 What is the connection between the beauty of these archaeological sites and the efforts made during the sad period of the Second World War to reinforce the planes that returned riddled with bullets?
 Not much, except for a bias: the survivorship bias, also known as the survival bias.

 This bias, with a somewhat sad name, consists of a tendency to focus, or even only remember, what has survived (in terms of success) and, at the same time, not remember or pay attention to what has not survived.
 Indeed, like the few Greek columns still standing, those that have resisted are much more visible than all the others.
 This bias was popularized by the statistician Abraham Wald during the Second World War, in his study on how to better protect warplanes returning riddled with bullet impacts.
 Rather than reinforcing the affected areas that had not prevented the plane from returning, the mathematician suggested reinforcing the intact parts: his conclusion being that when these parts were damaged, the plane did not return!